AndyWolfZwei/create-MNIST-sequence/README.md

 - Of course you can set these arguments by `[-e ERODE_KERNEL ERODE_KERNEL] [-d DILATE_KERNEL DILATE_KERNEL] [-a ANGLE] [-n NOISE_RATIO]`

-### Batch Generation Examples
+### **Batch Generation Examples**
 - If a large number of sequence samples need to be generated, the `-m` can solve the problem efficiently。 It is recommended to use the same parameters as the cpu core number, and the `-s` indicates the amount generated, if the argument `-o` is not stated, the output images will be generated to `./output/(123456)/(1).png`:
+   - Notice that if the sample size is smaller than 2000, the effectiveness of single process will be faster than multi processes, so the code will automatically execute a single process.
 ```
 python3 run.py -num 123456 -m 4 -s 100000 [-o /tmp/output/]
 ```

 ## **Usage With Interactive Environment**
 ```